Chungbuk Cheongju FC

 Chungbuk Cheongju FC, formerly Cheongju FC, is a South Korean football club based in the city of Cheongju that competes in the K League 2, the second tier of South Korean football.
-They play their home games at the Cheongju Sports Complex.
+The club plays its home games at the Cheongju Sports Complex.

 History

-The club was founded in 2002 as Cheongju Solveig Football Club, and competed at amateur level.
+The club was founded in 2002 as Cheongju Solveig Football Club, and competed at an amateur level.

 In the 2009 season, the club joined the K3 League after changing its name to Cheongju Jikji FC.
 Before the 2019 season, the club merged with Cheongju City FC.

-In 2022, Cheongju FC announced that they would join the professional K League 2 in the 2023 season, and also rebranded as Chungbuk Cheongju FC.
+In 2022, Cheongju FC announced that it would join the professional K League 2 in the 2023 season, and also rebranded as Chungbuk Cheongju FC.